hassansuhaib/100-days-of-code/log.md

  - Working in Strict Mode
  - Constructor Function and they can be used to create new objects
  - Prototype Object to store values and mostly functions on a global level

+### Day 69: April 21, 2020.

+**Today's Progress:**
+- Completed Section 10 i.e Advanced Objects and Functions in JavaScript
+- Learned:
+ - Behind the scenes of Prototype(Inhertiance)
+ - The Class syntax
+ - Creating Sub Classes
+ - Getters and Setters
+- Built a basic Hangman Game